adelakobic/flea-box-folio/README.md

 ## Problems encountered
 * geting the navigation bar to sit horizontally below the header 'Flea Box Folio'
 * creating buttns that link to each section of the page - PARTLY FIXED - Buttons created 9 July 2022, but the scrolling down hasnt worked.
-* ensuring the UI buttons scroll down to the relevant section of the page
+* ensuring the UI buttons scroll down to the relevant section of the page - FIXED 9 July 2022, but the Contact 'scroll down' button doesn't work as it should.
+This has now made the navigation look messy.
 * geting the aside bar to sit alongside the body of the text and images even after using 'aside' tags  - TEMPORARILY FIXED 8 July 2022 by placing the aside tags in beween each section but they do not sit comfortably.
 * making the images fit the boxes after reducing their size, some are still too big for the box